 Discrimination refers to unfavourable treatment on the basis of particular characteristics, which are known as the 'protected characteristics.
-Under the Equality Act 2010, the protected characteristics are defined as age, disability, gender reassignment, marital or civil partnership status (employment only), pregnancy and maternity, race (which includes ethnic or national origin or nationality), religion or belief, sex (gender) and sexual orientation.
+Under the Equality Act 2010, the protected characteristics are defined as age, disability, gender reassignment, marital or civil partnership status (employment only), pregnancy and maternity, race (which includes ethnic or national origin or nationality), religion or belief, sex (gender) and sky bet 🗞 EFL www.theposh.con sexual orientation.
 These are the current descriptions under the legislation and Peterborough United Football Club may refer to these using different terminology.